 When deciding on if to increase the resources, we go through the ranked list of configurations in the top rung and check if the current configuration at the given rank was in the list of configurations for that rank in the previous rung.
 If there is a configuration which does not satisfy the condition, we increase resources.
-We tested different ranking functions and reported the results in Appendix~\ref{app:ranking}, but in most cases the simple soft-ranking solution with $\epsilon$ set to 0.025 provides solid results.